 Rack tracking is a must to ensure that your SEO campaigns are headed in the right direction.
 Constant rank tracking allows you to make adjustments on the fly so that anything that seems to be going wrong can be nipped in the bud.

 Nightwatch offers a lot here.
-Not only will it show you your website’s rankings on Google but also, where appropriate, on Bing, Yahoo and even YouTube.
+Not only will it show you your website’s rankings on Google but also, where appropriate, on Bing, Yahoo, and even YouTube.
 You can check out how your competitors are doing as well.

 One powerful feature of the tool is how it tracks rankings for any location.
-These localized reports provide SEOs and their clients a bigger picture on where they stand in the local SERPs, including map results.
+These localized reports provide SEOs and their clients a bigger picture of where they stand in the local SERPs, including map results.
 This great local SEO reporting alone makes using Nightwatch worthwhile if you work with local businesses (which we do a lot.)

-In addition to rankings, Nightwatch can help you discover what keywords are trending locally and may be worth adding into your campaign.
+In addition to rankings, Nightwatch can help you discover what keywords are trending locally and may be worth adding to your campaign.
 And you can compile all this information into a single report to send to clients or split it into several to share with the right teammates.

 Brilliant Backlink Monitoring